NicholasTran/typetest/README.md

 # typetest
 Python based words per minute typing test calculator.
+Graphics were done with pygame, a python library used for game design.